RKeaves/unit3d-update/README.md

 ---

-## Troubleshooting & Notes
+## Notes

 - **Backup First:** Always backup your installation before starting an update.
-- **Command Explanations:** Each command is annotated with its purpose.
-Review these to understand the process.
-- **Database Issues:** If you encounter further SQL errors, verify your data integrity and compare with your backup.
 - **Log Files:** Check Laravel and system logs for detailed error messages if something goes wrong.

 ---

 ## Acknowledgements

-This guide is based on community-shared methods and scripts.
-Special thanks to contributors who helped refine the update process.
+This project was made possible thanks to airclay aka [ericlay](https://github.com/ericlay).

 ---

-_Enjoy your updated UNIT3D installation!
-If you have questions or run into issues, feel free to open an issue or pull request with suggestions._
+_If you have questions or run into issues, feel free to open an issue or pull request with suggestions._